Metallurgical and Materials Engineering

 Additional Degree Requirements:

-1. Approval of all courses by the Thesis Committee and the Department Head.
-(Thesis Committee: consisting of 3 or more members, including the advisor and at least 1 additional member from the Metallurgical and Materials Engineering Department.)
+1. Approval of all courses by the thesis committee and the department head. (thesis committee: consisting of three or more members, including the advisor and at least one additional member from the Metallurgical and Materials Engineering Department.)

 The Master of Science Degree can also be obtained as part of the combined undergraduate/graduate degree program.